BrandonCorey/JS_130_Notes/garbage_collection.md

 outOfScope = 1; // Now we only have one reference left outOfScope1 = 0; // That was the last one, the function that was being reference will now be garbage collected

-// Meanwhile, that 5 was unallocated from the stack as soon as the function finished executing
+// Meanwhile, that 5 was de-allocated from the stack as soon as the function finished executing
 // Even if we returned it, the VALUE would be returned, not a reference.
+//  HOWEVER if we closed over x, the closure object would store a reference to the variable on the heap, and x would only be deallocated after it is no longer     referenced
 // Since that specific 5 in memory is going to be gone after the exeuction no matter what, the memory can be given back
 ```